***NOTE: September 2023 enrollment nights will be held on 05 and 12 Sep at the Sherwood Community Centre Room 4.***

-The actual enrollment paperwork will be given to you in person when you come to register.
-Please note: you may not register over the phone or via email.
+The actual enrollment paperwork is attached below.
+It must be printed, filled out and brought with you when you come to register.
+Please note: you may NOT register over the phone or via email.
 It must be done IN PERSON WITH A PARENT/LEGAL GUARDIAN PRESENT.

-Please ensure you have the following items when you come to register a New Recruit:
+Please ensure you have the following items with you when you come to register a New Recruit:

 - One parent/legal guardian

-- Canadian Passport OR, valid Resident Card OR, valid identification card issued by a Canadian provincial or federal government agency (ie. Visa)
+- Canadian Passport OR, valid Resident Card, OR valid identification card issued by a Canadian provincial or federal government agency (ie: Visa) proving legal Canadian residency

 Our Squadron in particular does a variety of different things.
 Here are some examples:

 - Aviation/Ground School

 - Music and Music Training

 - Marksmanship Training